 - Validate your prospect’s concerns - After you have confirmed you understand where your prospect is coming from, continue building trust by empathizing with your prospect, and validating their point of view.
 For example, if you are selling a sales automation software and your prospect is worried about their ability to implement your software into their complex system, you could say, "I understand, implementing new sales software can feel like a daunting task.
 Thankfully, we have an incredible tech team that has experience working with similar organizations, and can handle a seamless transition for you."
 With this response, you are acknowledging that their concern is valid, and you are offering a solution to mitigate their fears.

-- Ask follow-up questions - When you hear objectives, you want to do all you can to keep the conversation going naturally.
+- Ask follow-up questions - When you hear objections, you want to do all you can to keep the conversation going naturally.
 If you hear your prospect pulling back, asking follow-up questions can be a tactful way to keep them talking.

 Don’t ask questions that can be answered with a simple "yes" or "no".
 Make sure you ask open-ended questions that allow your prospect to continue expressing their thoughts on your product.
 The more information they provide, the more you have to work with to potentially turn the sale around.